AKramer17/Critics-Metwork/README.md

 - Open computer terminal

-- Type "npm install", hit enter, then type "npm run client-install" and hit enter again to install npm packages in both main and client
+- Type "npm install" and hit enter, then type "npm run client-install" and hit enter again to install npm packages in both main and client

 - Type command "npm run dev" to run the client & server concurrently